 This Area is bordered by the London Road to the south, the flyover of the A339 to the west, a small stretch of open land to the east before the start of Thatcham, and more extensive open countryside to the north.
-The River Lambourn traverses diagonally through, providing ecological diversity and a green corridor with good tree cover.
+The The internationally important chalk stream habitat of the River Lambourn traverses diagonally through, providing ecological diversity and a green corridor with good tree cover.